Ihor-Zaiets/booking_university_project/README.md

 Where X is when some backward incompatible changes is made.
 Like deleting some of the tutorial classes i needed.
 I decided to not go for another tutorial and just configure it on old version, since, i just need to implements that functionality for my university project.

+Later that day

+Okay, now i have problems with dependency versions.
+I decided to find another tutorial, but again, there was used WebSecurityConfigurerAdapter.
+As i suspect, if in 5.4.5 version of spring security this class looks completely ok, but in spring-security-config 5.7.11 this class annotated as deprecated and then, as we know in 6.Y.Z this class is no longer present.
+Problem is, when using not latest versions, there may be conflicts and i already met few.
+So i decided to change spring-boot-parent version so it would completely download me whole project of desired version.
+I`ve got another error.
+Annotations on me Apartment entity does not working, because jakarta package is missing.
+I guess, i need to find some tutorial on 6.Y.Z spring security package.